barrettotte/vscode-ibmi-languages/README.md

 Syntax highlighting for IBMi languages such as RPG, CL, DDS, MI, and RPGLE fixed/free.

-**Please consider downloading [code-for-ibmi](https://github.com/halcyon-tech/code-for-ibmi) to edit RPG, RPGLE, and CL directly in VS Code!**
+**Please consider downloading [Code for IBM i](https://github.com/codefori/vscode-ibmi) to edit RPG, RPGLE, and CL directly in VS Code!**

-There's probably a few syntax bugs.
-Please submit a pull request or issue if you see something amiss.
+There are probably a few syntax bugs left.
+Please open an issue or a pull request if you see something amiss.

 ## Contributors